MLSDev/generator-waab/README.md

  ```
  application-root/
   ├──config/                        * bundler and test configurations
-  |   ├──app/                       * constants for application used in index.ejs template and in scripts
+  |   ├──constants/                 * constants for application used in index.html template and in scripts
   |   │   └──<env>.js               * config files for different environments
   |   ├──builder/                   * webpack bundler configs
   |   │   ├──styles-loader/         * exported configurable style loaders